 However, as you’ll see below, all individual hearing offices in Maine are not the same – each office has its own approval rates, and almost as importantly, waiting times.
 Which hearing office your case is assigned to in Maine may have a significant bearing on your chances for approval.

 Also worthy of note is the fact that past performance is only one indicator of likely outcomes; as new data comes in, you might see that a state’s performance compared to the national average has either improved or weakened.

 Maine SSDI Hearing Wait Times & Approval By Office

 Maine is part of the Social Security Administration’s “Region 1,” which is headquartered in Boston.
 There are 1 hearing office in Maine.
 You can see waiting times for hearings & case dispositions for each office below, with comparisons to Maine and National Averages.

 The “Hearing Wait Time (Months)” is, on average, how long it takes in between when an applicant asks for a Hearing and when that hearing occurs.

 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, the Portland office has a very short wait time compared to the national average.
-However, their approval rate in awful being 11% below the national average.
+As the table here and the chart below indicate, in 2022, the Portland office has a slightly longer hearing wait time.
+However, their approval rate is only 0.5% above the national average.